adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

 </div>

 <div class="topspace-md"></div>
-**Bottom line:** There are more opportunities for automation than ever before as enterprise software providers build automation opportunities directly into their offerings.
+**Bottom line:** There are more opportunities for automation than ever before as enterprise software providers build automation opportunities directly into their applications.

 <hr>